 Bears' Bryce Callahan: Questionable for Sunday

-Callahan (knee) is listed as questionable for Sunday's game against the Packers.
+Callahan (knee) is listed as questionable for Sunday's game against the Lions, Jeff Dickerson of ESPN.com reports.

-Callahan did not practice this week after sustaining the injury against the Saints prior to the Bears' bye week.
-The 26-year-old is one of six Chicago players who did not practice and is listed as questionable.
-Cre'von LeBlanc and Sherrick McManis (hamstring) could see increased workloads if Callahan cannot play.
+Callahan has been playing a high snap count as the No. 3 corner for the Bears, compiling 17 tackles (12 solo) and one interception through eight games.
+He's in danger of missing his second consecutive contest, though.
+If he's unable to play, Marcus Cooper will likely see an increase in his defensive snaps.

 More News